Heraldic Activities of the Society

 An index is an obvious adjunct to this project, and it will provide links to the arms.
 This project will also create an Ordinary of Arms, permitting researchers to look up who might have claim to any given shield.

-This project will add to the Online Armorial by adding citations to the armorial achievements published over the past fifty years in various Society and related publications.
+This project aims to document in a single source all of the arms registered by the various registries in the United States.
+The support of those Registries is much appreciated.
 It has become apparent this will be a non-trivial task, as many arms were published without blazons, and a few without the name of the bearer!
-Translations are being done for those not written in English so as to permit inclusion in the Ordinary of Augustan Arms.
+Translations are being done for those not written in English so as to permit inclusion in the Ordinary of Arms.

-This page maintained by the Webmaster in consultation with the Heraldry Committee and Publications Committee Chairmen.
-Last modified 27 August 2016.
+This page maintained by the Webmaster in consultation with the Justiciar General.
+Last modified 10 October 2017.